napalm23zero/template-java-17-spring-oracle/README.md

 So, you’ve decided to dive into the dark arts of Java and Spring Boot?
 Good choice!
 Let’s get this bad boy up and running.
 Whether you’re using devcontainers like a true modern developer or just wanna run the Dockerfile straight up, I got you covered.

+I'm Rodrigo Dantas and you can send me an email if you need something, I'll do my best to answer [rodrigo.dantas@hustletech.dev](mailto:rodrigo.dantas@hustletech.dev) :)

 ### Quick Start Guide

 #### 1. Running with DevContainers (because you're fancy)